College of Humanities & Behavioral Sciences

 CRJU-675, Studies in Criminological Theory

-In addition to the required courses, we offer at least three graduate electives each semester.
-We plan to offer electives on the following rotation:
+In addition to the required courses, we offer graduate electives each semester.
+The schedule varies by semester; refer to the course schedule listing for current and upcoming classes.